marcusoftnet/marcusoftnet.github.io/_posts/2007-02-05-hendon-band.md

 ---

 I went to a short concert last afternoon with the Hendon band.
 This is one of the biggest bands in the Salvation and maybe elsewhere.
-So i had prepared for a real "earcleaner" but to my big surprise they managed to play very controlled and balanced.
+So I had prepared for a real "earcleaner" but to my big surprise they managed to play very controlled and balanced.